aletheia-foundation/aletheia-admin/minutes-monthly-cc-meeting.md

 * Kolt previously created a mockup of the Aletheia interface, will do more work around this but Angular is his focus for now.

 ## Action Items
-* [ ] Kolt to start working on incorporating Angular into the Aletheia app
+* [x] Kolt to start working on incorporating Angular into the Aletheia app

 Proposed meeting
 ## 07/10/2017

 ## Attendees
+First meeting
+* Roo
+* Kade

+Second meeting
+* Rob
+* Chris
+* Kade

 ## Minutes from last meeting
 * Lisa attending conferences and manning the twitter account